panaturbo/testrepo2/README.md

 and the 'dnspython' module and will be skipped if these are not available.
 See bin/tests/system/README for further details.

-Unit tests are implemented using Automated Testing Framework (ATF).
+Unit tests are implemented using the CMocka unit testing framework.
-To run them, use `configure --with-atf`, then run `make test` or `make unit`.
+To build them, use `configure --with-cmocka`.
+Execution of tests is done by the Kyua test execution engine; if the `kyua` command is available, then unit tests can be run via `make test` or `make unit`.

 ### <a name="doc"/> Documentation